robcarver17/pysystemtrade/docs/production.md

 In addition the stack handler will:

-- Check that the broker and database positions are aligned at contract level, if not then it will lock the instrument so it can't be traded (locks can be cleared automatically once positions reconcile again, or using [interactive_order_stack](#interactive-order-stack).
+- Check that the broker and database positions are aligned at contract level, if not then it will lock the instrument, so it can't be traded.
+Locks can be cleared automatically once positions reconcile again, or using [interactive_order_stack](#interactive-order-stack).
 - Generate orders if a [roll status](#interactively-roll-adjusted-prices) is Force, Force Outright or Close
 - Safely clear the order stacks at the end of the day or when the process is stopped by cancelling existing orders, and deleting them from the order stack.